zeeshan-amjad/LetTheSnakeWriggle/SimSim/README.md

 #Open websites you regularly check in one go!
 ***
+No command line argument runs the script
 ***
 Command line arguments:
 ***
 add: Add a URL
 remove: Delete a URL
-show: See current list of URLs
+show: See list of URLs
-clear: Clear URL List
+clear: Clear list of URLs
 ***